-On November 23, 2009, Governor Patrick signed Massachusetts General Law Chapter 40T – An Act Preserving Publicly Assisted Affordable Housing.
+On November 23, 2009, Massachusetts General Law Chapter 40T – An Act Preserving Publicly Assisted Affordable Housing was enacted.
 This innovative law was designed to help preserve existing affordable housing in the Commonwealth of Massachusetts.
 The most pressing need concerns the roughly 100 projects with federal and state mortgages that will mature in the next decade, thus terminating use restrictions that regulate affordability.
 Starting in the mid-1960s and continuing through the late 1970s, almost a million affordable rental housing units were produced nationwide through federally-assisted mortgage programs to private developers that tied affordability restrictions to below-market-rate 40-year mortgages.
 Over the past 6 years, Massachusetts has lost more than 2,600 units, which have converted to market rate apartments.
 But more recently, Chapter 40T has helped to preserve affordability in communities across the state, ensuring that families are able to stay in their homes and neighborhoods.

 In the past three years, Massachusetts has seen some important successes preserving affordable housing in the state.
-Chapter 40T and a positive environment for housing preservation fostered by the Patrick Administration have led to an increasing focus on existing affordable housing.
+Chapter 40T and a positive environment for housing preservation have led to an increasing focus on existing affordable housing.

 Chapter 40 T Statistics:

 Since Chapter 40T was enacted in 2009, no project has lost affordability as a result of a sale.

 - Total notices received: 238

 - Requests for Exemption: 91

 - Affordable projects: 148 with 19,039 total units